nagyistge/cloud-workflow-sfsf-ext/README.md

 > Note: If you do not have any procurement API to work with, for experiencing workflows, you can remove the *Order Equipment* service task and proceed.

-**Different IdP:** Since the co-workers userId is as available in SuccessFactors, assigning them to the recipient of the approval task will make no sense if the same user id is not available in Cloud Platform.
-So, if the SAP Cloud Platform and SuccessFactors use different Identity Providers for authentication, then the mapping between the users in SAP Cloud Platform and SuccessFactors needs to be performed for productive usages.
+**Different IdP:** Since the co-workers userId is as available in SAP SuccessFactors, assigning them to the recipient of the approval task will make no sense if the same user id is not available in SAP Cloud Platform.
+So, if the SAP Cloud Platform and SAP SuccessFactors use different Identity Providers for authentication, then the mapping between the users in SAP Cloud Platform and SAP SuccessFactors needs to be performed for productive usages.
 For testing purposes, you could modify the *Recipients* property of the following user tasks in Workflow to a user in SAP Cloud Platform.
 1. Change or Confirm equipment.
 2. Approve Equipment.
 3. Accept Workplace for New Hire.